Some Statistics on opiate addiction

 Regardless of how these opiates are derived or produced, each and every single one of them is highly addictive.
 Even short-term use can lead to abuse, which can then cause tolerance, dependence, and full-blown addiction.
 And once someone is addicted to an opiate, getting professional help is often the only thing that can get him or her to stop using for good.

 Stopping the use of opiates often causes users to go into a state of withdrawal.
 During that time, it is common to experience symptoms ranging from nausea and muscle cramps to anxiety and depression.
-When at our opiate addiction rehab center in Panama City Beach, FL, these individuals can receive medical detox services, followed-up by an individualized therapeutic treatment program.
+When at our opiate rehab center, these individuals can receive medical detox services, followed-up by an individualized therapeutic treatment program.